Landmark Federal Court Decision On Wireless Radiation Human Exposure Limits

 Why is cell phone testing an issue in this case?

 Before cell phones are approved for sale, manufacturers must submit each model for FCC radiation compliance testing.
 These tests determine how much wireless radiation a device emits when transmitting at full power.
-However, the FCC’s testing protocol developed in 1996 simulates use conditions that no longer match how people actually carry or use their phones.
+However, the FCC’s testing protocol was developed in 1996 and simulates use conditions that no longer match how people actually carry or use their phones today.

 Phones are tested on a large adult male mannequin filled with liquid meant to mimic human tissue.
 The phone is placed at a small distance (usually 5 to 15 millimeters) from the model’s surface, not in direct contact with the body.
 Petitioners argued that this outdated testing framework creates a false sense of safety, since studies from the French government found phones can exceed FCC wireless radiation limits when used in body-contact positions—such as in a pocket, tucked into clothing, or against the skin.
-As a result real-world use results in far higher exposures than the conditions under which phones are certified as “compliant.”
+As a result, real-world use causes far higher exposures than the conditions under which phones are tested in order to be certified as “compliant.”

 In fact, the FCC quietly tested some cell phones at 2mm and found they exceeded limits but never disclosed these results publicly or mentioned them in its decision record.
 Months later, when they concluded that human exposure limits did not need to be updated, they also stated the test procedures did not need to be updated and that body-contact cell phone testing was unnecessary.
 The FCC’s 2 mm tests were discovered years later in a FOIA request.